Lake Havasu: Aqueducts

 Mark Wilmer Pumping Plant pumps water into the Central Arizona Project Aqueduct.
 Whitsett Pumping Plant is located on the lake, and lifts the water 291 ft for the Colorado River Aqueduct.
-Gene Pumping Plant is just south of Parker Dam, and gives the water an additional boost of 303 ft.
+Gene Pumping Plant, south of Gene Wash Reservoir, is west-southwest of Parker Dam and gives the water an additional boost of 303 ft.
 The Colorado River Aqueduct has three more pumping plants: Iron Mountain (144 ft), Eagle Mountain (438 ft), and Julian Hinds (441 ft).
 The total lift is 1617 ft.

 Natural history

 The shorelines are in the ecotone (transition zone) of the higher Mojave Desert to the lower Sonoran Desert and its Californian Colorado Desert ecoregions.

-The Havasu National Wildlife Refuge is located at the upper end and upriver.
+Havasu National Wildlife Refuge is located at the upper end and upriver.
 Lake Havasu State Park is along the eastern shore in Arizona.
 The Bill Williams River National Wildlife Refuge extends southeastward up the riparian zone of the Bill Williams River canyon from the southeastern end of the reservoir and dam.

 Fish

-Lake Havasu is well known for its recreational fishing and boating, which bring in around 750,000 visitors a year.
+Lake Havasu is well known for its recreational fishing and boating, which bring in about a million visitors a year.
 Fishing tournaments are often held on the lake, where bass are the main catch.

-Fish list : Largemouth bass, Smallmouth bass, Striped bass, Carp, Catfish (Channel), Catfish (Flathead), Crappie, Razorback sucker, Redear Sunfish, Sunfish (Cetrarchidae).
+Fish list : Largemouth bass, smallmouth bass, striped bass, carp, channel catfish, flathead catfish, crappie, razorback sucker, sunfish, and redear sunfish.